-Attaching the Speed Sensor or the Cover & Blank
+Attaching the Cover & Blank or Speed Sensor (some installations)

-(some installations)

-- 1. Spread the sides of the cover horizontally (Figure 8). - 2.
+- 1. Spread the sides of the cover horizontally (see Figure 7). - 2.
 Slide the cover up and over the mounting ears. - 3.
-Push the cover down until it sits flush on the transducer housing. - 4.
+Push the cover down until it sits flush on the transducer. - 4.
 Squeeze the sides of the cover until the tabs snap into the slots. - 5.
-Insert the side rails of the speed sensor or blank into the channels on the back of the transducer housing (Figure 6).
+Insert the side rails of the speed sensor or blank into the channels on the back of the transducer housing (see Figure 6).
 Slide it downward.
 Fasten the speed sensor or blank in place with the two, #6 x 5/8", self-tapping screws.